lifeisforu/NodeGraph/README.md

 ![](https://github.com/lifeisforu/NodeGraph/raw/master/Documents/Images/InstallNodeGraph.png)

 Then, popup window will be opened.
-And it shows you that "Lifeis.NodeGraph" and "PropertyTools.Wpf" will be installed.
+And it shows you that "Lifeisforu.NodeGraph" and "PropertyTools.Wpf" will be installed.

 ![](https://github.com/lifeisforu/NodeGraph/raw/master/Documents/Images/InstallNodeGraph2.png)